terribleterrabyte/openmw-tes3mp/README.md

 [Serverside Lua scripts](https://github.com/TES3MP/CoreScripts) are used to save and load the state of most of the aforementioned.

-Please note that version 0.7 has involved rewriting a significant portion of our code and is not yet playable.
+Please note that the master branch is an unfinished rewrite of a large part of the project and is not yet playable.
 You should use the [latest 0.6 release](https://github.com/TES3MP/openmw-tes3mp/releases/latest) for now.

 Contributing
 --------------